Pedal steel guitar: Modern pedal steel

 Certain players prefer different setups regarding which function the pedals and levers perform, and which string tuning is preferred.
 In the early 1970s, musician Tom Bradshaw coined the term copedent (/koʊˈpiːdənt/ koh-PEE-dənt), a portmanteau of "chord-pedal-arrangement".
 Often represented in table form, it is a way of specifying the instrument's tuning, pedal and lever setup, string gauges and string windings.

 There are proponents of a "universal tuning" to combine the two most popular modern tunings (E9 and C6) into a single 12 or 14-string neck that encompasses some features of each.
 It was developed by Maurice Anderson and later modified by Larry Bell.
 By lowering the C6 tuning a half-step to make it a B6, many commonalities with the E9 tuning are achieved on the same neck and it is called the E9/B6 tuning.

 Use in non-traditional genres

-The pedal steel most commonly associated with American country music, but it is also sometimes heard in jazz, sacred music, popular music, nu jazz, and African music.
+The pedal steel is most commonly associated with American country music, but it is also sometimes heard in jazz, sacred music, popular music, nu jazz, and African music.